Zodiase/Resume/README.md

 ## Motivation

 I almost lost track of which copy of my multiple resumes is the most up-to-date.
 What's worse?
 They all seemed to have out-dated info.
 As a programmer, maintaining multiple copies of the same data to me is a big no no!
-So how about throwing everything into one JSON file and use an app to pick and render whatever I need?
+So how about throwing everything into one JSON file and using an app to pick and render whatever I (or other readers) need?
 Sounds pretty good, right?

 ## Version